Our Team

 Director

-Amanda Nickerson is a professor of school psychology and the inaugural director of the Alberti Center for Bullying Abuse Prevention at the University at Buffalo, the State University of New York.
+Amanda Nickerson is a SUNY Distinguished Professor of school psychology and the inaugural director of the Alberti Center for Bullying Abuse Prevention at the University at Buffalo, the State University of New York.
 Her research focuses broadly on school safety and building social-emotional strengths of youth, with a particular emphasis on bullying and other forms of violence and victimization.
-She has published more than 100 journal articles and book chapters, written 5 books, and conducted over 300 professional presentations.
-She is an author of the PREPaRE School Crisis and Intervention Training Curriculum and is Coordinator of Research for the National Association of School Psychologists School Safety and Crisis Prevention Committee.
+She has published more than 100 journal articles and book chapters, written 5 books and conducted over 300 professional presentations.
+She is an author of the PREPaRE School Crisis and Intervention Training Curriculum and is coordinator of research for the National Association of School Psychologists School Safety and Crisis Prevention Committee.
 She has served on multiple editorial boards and committees, including associate editor of the Journal of School Violence.
-Dr. Nickerson’s work has been funded by federal, state, and private funders, including the Institute of Education Sciences and the National Institutes of Health.
-She is a licensed psychologist, nationally certified school psychologist, and fellow of the American Psychological Association.
+Dr. Nickerson’s work has been funded by federal, state and private funders, including the Institute of Education Sciences and the National Institutes of Health.
+She is a licensed psychologist, nationally certified school psychologist and fellow of the American Psychological Association.

 Associate Director

-Stephanie Fredrick is the associate director of the Alberti Center and assistant professor in the Department of Counseling, School and Educational Psychology.
+Stephanie Fredrick is the associate director of the Alberti Center and associate professor in the Department of Counseling, School and Educational Psychology.
 She is a licensed psychologist and a nationally certified school psychologist.
 She has previous experience working as a school psychologist and consulting with schools on bullying prevention and social emotional learning.
-Broadly, her research investigates how schools, families, and communities can prevent peer victimization and increase resiliency and protective factors among children experiencing victimization.
-She is particularly interested in universal school-based preventative and protective factors, including social support, school climate, and social emotional learning.
+Broadly, her research investigates how schools, families and communities can prevent peer victimization and increase resiliency and protective factors among children experiencing victimization.
+She is particularly interested in universal school-based preventative and protective factors, including social support, school climate and social-emotional learning.

 Program and Operations Manager